Getting To Know... China's Wuhan!

 San Francisco, USA has the Silicon Valley but Wuhan, China has the Optics Valley because seeing is believing.
 Shopping isn't a favourite pastime of mine but its difficult not to endorse the mega malls of Guanggu, this Wuhan town has two names!
 Teaching English is my trade, the Optics Valley will serve me well.
 Call it whatever you want, two names are better than one!
+Yes!

 Once a parkland in the round, Optics Valley 'Guanggu' Square looks more like an epic construction site.
-I first saw this crazy building site in early July of 2015 on my way to Meten English's Guanngu centre, it looked a lot different compared to what I had previously saw on the internet!
+I first saw this crazy building site in early July of 2015 on my way to METEN English's Guanngu centre, it looked a lot different compared to what I had previously saw on the internet!
 Home to the Optics Valley Tower, this constantly changing part of the Valley is the headquarters of the East Lake New Technology Development Zone, well that's what I've heard?
 My apartment block overlooks the image to the left, from the fourteenth floor the level of crazy doesn't look so chaotic.
+Finish, please?
 When the sunsets this centre of traffic becomes a see of lights with the never-ending flow of road traffic.
 It's all the doing of the latest extension of the Wuhan Metro, seeing Line 2 extended from its current Optics Valley Square Station for a new section to be constructed.
 Yes, I'm in favour of Guanngu's next chapter!
 Go OPV!

 Getting my life I chose to work in Wuhan out of three possible cities throughout China, sorry about that Chongqing and Foshan!
 It's like the Optics Valley Square never sleeps, if I can't sleep I walk down to the end of the corridor to see how those electric lights shine during the twilight hour.
 Shopping and business work hand in hand, mixed with busy commuters who descend upon the square to the platforms of the Wuhan Metro.
 I don't miss making the commute to the other centre in Hankou because some people don't know how to act on public transport.
 KTV's and department stores make up the Guanngu Circle as well as countless business corporations, I know that the Optics Valley of China works for each Yuan!
-Apparently, there was a park in the centre of the Optics Valley Square just two weeks before I had arrived in town.
+Apparently, there was a park in the centre of the Optics Valley Square just two weeks before I had arrived in town?
 Let's bring back the green to Guanggu!
 That wasn't a question!
 The Optics Valley of China feels like home, you know that I made a wise choice G!

 I'm not one for shopping but since living in Optics Valley, Wuhan I've been converted to the ways of the super shopping centres of Guanggu.
 Spending one day off to get to know my stomping ground I went to one of World City's many cinemas to see 'The Imitation Game' that features Benedict Cumberbatch, that film schooled me about the hero that was Alan Turing.
 Getting my cinema ticket was an experience in itself but all finished well with that respected film choice.
 When I'm craving a McDonald's meal I only have to walk a few steps from my apartment block to the lower level of World City for a fast food treat.
 Captured alongside the bright lights of World City is my apartment block, boasting a direct link with that supersize shopping centre I can take the lift from the fourteenth floor then directly walk a few steps into World City.
 My apartment overlooks the main circle because it's all about the location!

 Possessing an air of European sophistication this Optical centred Valley town has five different themed streets, can you guess what they are called?
 Spanish, German, French, Italian and Modern streets have different flavours and bring something unique to this central part of Guanggu.
 Spanish Style street has its own full scale square with a cathedral to write home about.
 Housing more retail businesses this corner of Wuhan gives its residents the chance to shop until they truly drop!
-After going to KTV the other night I was introduced to a interesting German themed bar that served me a ice cold pint of Carlsberg for a good price, I will be back for another drink soon!
-The Wuhanese people know how to eat, the local dish has to be 'Hot Dry Noodles' its a quick option for every meal of the day.
+After going to KTV the other night I was introduced to a interesting German themed bar that served me an ice cold pint of Carlsberg for a good price, I will be back for another drink soon!
+The Wuhanese people know how to eat, the local dish has to be 'Hot Dry Noodles' it's a quick option for every meal of the day.
 Soup Dumplings have replaced my cornflakes and toast but I'm ok with that!
 Optics Valley, otherwise known as Guanggu has showed me a crazy and upcoming part of Wuhan!
 It's home!
+Oh, WUH!

 Give It Up For Guanggu!